oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     ![Click Create ADW Button.](images/create-adw-button.png)

 2. Your instance will begin provisioning.
-In a few minutes, the state will turn from Provisioning to Available.
+In a few minutes, the State will turn from Provisioning to Available.
 At this point, your Autonomous Data Warehouse database is ready to use!
-Have a look at your instance's details here including its name, database version, OCPU count, and storage size.
+Have a look at your instance's details here, including its name, database version, OCPU count, and storage size.

     ![Database instance homepage.](./images/instance-live.png "Database instance homepage ")

 ## Task 3: Create a database user and tables

 1. Let us create a new database user and a couple of tables using the sample SH schema.
-SH schema is pre-installed with default Autonomous Database Instance creation.
+SH schema is pre-installed with default instance creation.

     Click the **Database Actions** button.